This page was reviewed under our medical and editorial policy by

 Additionally, the pancreas is located so deep inside the body that it’s extremely difficult for doctors to palpate (feel) any tumors (and even the pancreas itself) during a physical examination.

-However, it’s possible that pancreatic cancer may cause early symptoms, or that testing for other medical conditions may show signs of pancreatic cancer, causing your doctor to diagnose it early.
+However, it’s possible that pancreatic cancer may cause early symptoms, or that testing for other medical conditions may show signs of pancreatic cancer, causing the care team to diagnose it early.
 Most often, symptoms aren’t apparent in early stages, and small lesions aren’t always detected by pancreatic cancer diagnostic tests, so cases tend to be diagnosed in more advanced stages.

 Blood tests may provide clues that indicate the presence of the disease, but they don’t provide definitive early detection of pancreatic cancer.
-Blood tests help your doctor determine whether further testing is warranted.
+Blood tests help the care team determine whether further testing is warranted.
 They include:

-The first sign of pancreatic cancer is often jaundice, which causes yellowing of the whites of the eyes and the skin.
+The first sign of pancreatic cancer may be jaundice, which causes yellowing of the whites of the eyes and the skin.
 When a patient has jaundice, the doctor will typically order liver function tests to find out what’s causing it to occur.
-These blood tests measure levels of bilirubin, a chemical produced by your liver, as well as of liver enzymes in your blood, in order to differentiate between jaundice caused by liver disease and other issues.
+These blood tests measure levels of bilirubin, a chemical produced by the liver, as well as of liver enzymes in the blood, in order to differentiate between jaundice caused by liver disease and other issues.
 High levels of bilirubin present in the blood may indicate pancreatic cancer.

 Imaging screenings provide a visual snapshot of the pancreas to expose potential abnormalities.
-The type of tests used may depend on your situation and symptoms.
+The type of tests used may depend on each patient's situation and symptoms.

 Tests may include: